Assistant Professor of Political Theory

 Hello!
 You can find here information about my current work and research interests.
 I’m currently Assistant Professor in the Political Studies Program at Bard College, where I teach and write on the history of political thought.

 My research investigates the intersections of democratic theory and political violence, with an area focus on modern French political thought and intellectual history.
-In my current book project, The Virtues of Violence, I examine the recurring role of regenerative violence in the traditions of republicanism in France.
+In my current book project, Democracy and the Virtues of Violence, I examine the recurring role of regenerative violence in the traditions of republicanism in France.
 I am also beginning research for a second book, What Universal Suffrage Was, which explores revolutionary conceptions of democratic voice, forged during the struggle for universal suffrage in France and America, and anchored in transformative visions of the family, economy, and state.

 In addition to the canon of modern political theory, I teach social theory, feminist political thought, historiography, and various topics in modern European political thought and development.